henrywoody/drobe/README.md

 ## Tech

-This project is written in the MERN stack.
-MongoDB serves as the database, the back-end is built with Express and Node, and the front-end is written in React.
+Postgres is the DBMS, the back-end is built with Express and Node, and the front-end is written in React.
+The database used to be in Mongo, but this project has a lot of many-to-many relations and those are really great with Mongo.

 For weather data, this project uses the [Dark Sky API](https://darksky.net/dev).
 To get coordinates for users (for use in the Dark Sky API), this project uses the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro).